The People of NYC Wine Company

 Following graduation, he spent two years as the Assistant Winemaker of Limerick Lane Cellars in Sonoma, California.
 Here, he worked hand in hand with owner Michael Collins, who taught him not only winemaking as an art form, but also the importance of place, and the meaning of dedication.
 It is people like this, and the wines they produce, that Andrew so eagerly champions.

-He has been featured in Newsweek, The Wall Street Journal, Allure, The Daily News, Fox News, and The New York Times, and has written for the trade journal, Beverage Media.
+He has been featured in Newsweek, ABC News, The Wall Street Journal, Allure, The Daily News, Fox News, and The New York Times, and has written for Beverage Media and The Beer Necessities.

 Melissa Iacono, Chef & Events